Here’s a little riddle for you - which one of the following scenarios represents a real-life situation and which one is a corporate fairy tale?

 Another potential problem is the so-called buddy-punching, which is just a workaround for being late.
 Colleagues just swipe each other’s cards or put each other’s names in the timesheet and that’s it.
 On paper, an employee might start their work day 20 minutes before they’re even physically there.

-Implementing a simple time track on your employees’ corporate computers might be able to solve much of this problem and provide you with the definitive answer to when your employees actually start working.
+Implementing remote employee monitoring might solve the majority of attendance-related issues and provide you with the definitive answer to when your employees actually start working.